Secure Process Algebra: Secure APTC

 Through the above subsection, we can see the process of analysis of security protocols, that is, through abstract away the internal series of cryptographic operations, we can see the relation between the inputs and the outputs of the whole protocol, then we can get the conclusions of if or not the protocol being secure.

 A security protocol is designed for one or several goals.
-For example, the secure communication protocol using symmetric keys in Fig.\ref{CS4} is designed for the confidentiality of the communication.
+For example, the secure communication protocol using symmetric keys in Figure \ref{CS4} is designed for the confidentiality of the communication.
 So, we only verify if the protocol is confidential.
-In fact, the protocol in Fig.\ref{CS4} can not resist other attacks, for example, the replay attack, as Fig.\ref{CS42} shows.
+In fact, the protocol in Figure \ref{CS4} can not resist other attacks, for example, the replay attack, as Figure \ref{CS42} shows.

 The process of the protocol is as follows.

 \begin{enumerate} \item Alice receives some messages $D$ from the outside through the channel $C_{A}$ (the corresponding reading action is denoted $r_{C_A}(D)$), after an encryption processing $enc_{k_{AB}}(D)$, she sends $ENC_{k_{AB}}(D)$ to Bob through the channel $C_{AB}$ (the corresponding sending action is denoted $s_{C_{AB}}(ENC_{k_{AB}}(D))$).
 She also sends $ENC_{k_{AB}}(D)$ to Eve through the channel $C_{AE}$ (the corresponding sending action is denoted $s_{C_{AE}}(ENC_{k_{AB}}(D))$); \item Eve receives the message $ENC_{k_{AB}}(D)$ through the channel $C_{AE}$ (the corresponding reading action is denoted $r_{C_{AE}}(ENC_{k_{AB}}(D))$), without an internal processing, he sends $ENC_{k_{AB}}(D)$ to the outside through the channel $C_{EB}$ (the corresponding sending action is denoted $s_{C_{EB}}(ENC_{k_{AB}}(D))$); \item Bob receives the message $ENC_{k_{AB}}(D)$ through the channel $C_{AB}$ (the corresponding reading action is denoted $r_{C_{AB}}(ENC_{k_{AB}}(D))$), after a decryption processing $dec_{k_{AB}}(ENC_{k_{AB}}(D))$, he sends $D$ to the outside through the channel $C_B$ (the corresponding sending action is denoted $s_{C_B}(D)$); Bob receives the message $ENC_{k_{AB}}(D)$ through the channel $C_{EB}$ (the corresponding reading action is denoted $r_{C_{EB}}(ENC_{k_{AB}}(D))$), after a decryption processing $dec_{k_{AB}}(ENC_{k_{AB}}(D))$, he sends $D$ to the outside through the channel $C_B$ (the corresponding sending action is denoted $s_{C_B}(D)$). \end{enumerate}